IoT Time Series Service¶

 - Read time series data for a specified time range

-- Read the latest value
+- Read the latest uploaded data

 - Overwrite existing time series data